Do I have to obtain employees' consent in order to collect their personal data?

 - the purpose for processing is directly related to an activity of the employer;

-- the processing is necessary for, or directly related to, that purpose; and,
+- the processing is necessary for, or directly related to that lawful purpose; and,

 - the data that’s collected is appropriate and not excessive, given the reason for the collection.